lvh/lvh.github.io/posts/secure-key-derivation-performance.rst

-Due to some of the differences between SHA-2-era hashes like SHA-256 and (post-)SHA-3-era hashes like BLAKE2, BLAKE2 does not necessarily require the padding provided by HMAC (and by extension HKDF) in order to be a secure PRF/KDF.
-BLAKE2 comes with a highly efficient PRF/MAC mode built-in.
+Due to some of the differences between SHA-2-era hashes like SHA-256 and (post-)SHA-3-era hashes like BLAKE2, BLAKE2 does not necessarily require the padding provided by HMAC (and by extension HKDF) in order to be a secure MAC.
+BLAKE2 comes with a highly efficient MAC mode built-in.

 Furthermore, BLAKE2 directly provides a "personalization" parameter similar to the "info" parameter of HKDF.
 While this is more limited in